-In the stormy waters of the North Sea, oil and gas companies need well-engineered platforms to work and live on safely.
-Companies in the oil and gas industry rely on engineering design companies to build and develop such offshore platforms.
+In the stormy waters of the North Sea, oil, gas and energy companies need well-engineered platforms to work and live on safely.
+Companies in the world of offshore & energy rely on engineering design companies to build and develop such offshore platforms.

-One of the companies that oil and gas companies often turn to is the multi-disciplinary Dutch engineering company Iv-Groep, which is headquarted in Papendrecht, The Netherlands.
-Iv-Groep’s subsidiary, Iv-Oil and Gas, designs the offshore oil platforms which, when approved, are then handed over to another subsidiary, Iv-Consult Sdn Bhd.
-The Kuala Lumpurbased Iv-Consult handles the detailing and produce the workshop drawings for the topsides of the oil platforms as well as their jackets, which are the tubular foundations piled into the seabed to anchor the platform.
+One of the companies that they often turn to is the multi-disciplinary Dutch engineering company Iv-Groep, which is headquarted in Papendrecht, The Netherlands.
+Iv-Groep’s subsidiary, Iv-Offshore & Energy, designs the offshore oil platforms which, when approved, are then handed over to another subsidiary, Iv-Consult Malaysia.
+The Kuala Lumpur based office of Iv-Consult handles the detailing and produce the workshop drawings for the topsides of the oil platforms as well as their jackets, which are the tubular foundations piled into the seabed to anchor the platform.

 Cost-Effective Solution Thanks to Automation

-According to Robert Van Der Waal, the director of Iv-Consult Sdn.
-Bhd., Tekla plays an important role in the company.
+According to Robert Van Der Waal, the director of Iv-Consult Malaysia, Tekla plays an important role in the company.

 “Tekla Structures software enables us to work much more cost-effectively,” he says.